 Below are listed the various sanctions and also a brief explanation of what they entail.

 Warnings do not place any restrictions on a pharmacist’s ability to practise.
-The warning will be recorded on the register and will remain visible to the public on the online register for two years.
+The warning will be recorded on the register and will remain visible to the public on the online register for one year.
 Pharmacists who are to be given a warning by an investigating committee have the right to ask to be referred instead to a fitness to practise committee for a hearing.
 This request must be granted.

 Conditional registration can be imposed for up to three years and is a sanction that is most often imposed in cases related to health or competence issues.
 The committee ordinarily uses the GPhC Good decision making: conditions bank for guidance when imposing conditions.
 This lists the different conditions that can be imposed and what they are for.
 For further information, see the GPhC website.

 Conditions are only appropriate where the committee is satisfied that the pharmacist will comply with them, for example, because the pharmacist has shown genuine insight into their behaviour and the potential for remediation.

 The GPhC will monitor any conditions imposed on the pharmacist’s registration, and if any breach of, or failure to comply with the conditions is discovered, an early review may take place.
 This will enable the committee to decide whether to continue, modify or end the conditions or to impose another sanction.